microsoft/code-with-engineering-playbook/docs/automated-testing/ui-testing/teams-tests.md

 ## Overview

 This is an overview on how you can implement UI tests for a custom Teams application.
-Generally, to ensure a great experience for your end users, you would implement automated test which covers your features both in a browser as well as on mobile platforms.

 ### General observations